Priscus: History of Byzantium

-Priscus account of a dinner with Attila the Hun
+Priscus' account of a dinner with Attila the Hun

 Priscus recounted the story of a dinner with Attila the Hun which took place at one of Attila's many houses.
 This house was said to be greater than the rest (having been made for celebration) due to it being constructed of decorative polished wood, with little thought to making any part of the place for defense.
 The dinner was at three o’clock; Priscus entered the house bearing gifts to Attila's wife; her name was Kreka and she had three sons.
 Priscus and the embassy of Eastern Romans were placed at the end of the table farthest from Attila but still in his presence; this was meant to show that he was greater than the Roman guests, and that Attila considered his people to be more important than Priscus and the Roman embassy.
 As Priscus and the Eastern Roman embassy stood, they followed the cultural tradition of being served tea from the cupbearers; they were to pray and have a drink before having a seat at the table.
 The seats were arranged parallel to the walls; Attila sat on the middle couch.
 The right side of Attila was reserved for his honored Chiefs, and everyone else including Priscus and the Roman embassies sat on the left.
 After being seated, everyone raised a glass to pledge one another with wine.
 Once the cupbearers left another attendant came in with a platter of meat, followed by bread and other foods of the time.
 All of the food was served onto plates of silver and gold.
 Priscus also notes that Attila didn't use any silver or gold plates but instead used a cup made of wood; also, his attire was not very grand.
 Once the first round was finished, they stood and drank again to the health of Attila.
 When evening arrived torches were lit and songs that were about Attila's victories were sung.

+Priscus's mission to Attila was not successful and was marked by several odd incidents which only made sense to him in retrospect.
+It turned out that, unknown to his party, he and his mission were sent to Attila as essentially a cover operation to provide a respectable front while Constantinople worked behind the scenes to bribe one of Attila's advisors to assassinate the Hun leader.
+This became known to Attila and informed his dealings with Priscus's group of ambassadors.

 Priscus in fiction

 Priscus is an important character in Slave of the Huns by Geza Gardonyi.
 He is depicted as a kindly master and scholar, and part of the novel is based on his account of his visit to Attila.

+He is not to be confused with Priscus of Epirus, who lived in the 4th century and is one of two main interlocutors in Gore Vidal's novel Julian.